-In addition to funding research towards the monograph Women and Exile in Contemporary Irish Fiction, her AHRC Fellowship (2011-2012) supported a conference on 'New Perspectives on Women and the Irish Diaspora' (March 2012), which included a roundtable discussion with charity-based organisations that work closely with the Irish community in Britain.
+In addition to funding research towards the monograph Women and Exile in Contemporary Irish Fiction, my AHRC Fellowship (2011-2012) supported a conference on 'New Perspectives on Women and the Irish Diaspora' (March 2012), which included a roundtable discussion with charity-based organisations that work closely with the Irish community in Britain.
 Proceedings of the conference were published as a special issue of Irish Studies Review in 2013 (co-edited with Professor Bronwen Walter, Anglia Ruskin University).

-The AHRC also provided funding for a seminar series on 'Women and Exile in Irish Literature and Culture' that she developed in collaboration with the London Irish Women’s Centre in autumn-winter 2011.
+The AHRC also provided funding for a seminar series on 'Women and Exile in Irish Literature and Culture' that I developed in collaboration with the London Irish Women’s Centre in autumn-winter 2011.
 The seminar series led to the Rian Art Project coordinated by artist Sarah Strong in 2012 and was one of the subjects of Sarah's short film 'I Hear Fish Drowning' (2014).

 While on a Fulbright Scholarship to Fordham University in New York in 2012, I developed a lifelong learning reading group project in collaboration with the Institute of Irish Studies at Fordham and the Aisling Irish Community Centre in Woodlawn.